 Dad, invest your time and energy to be the father your children need.
 That’s a daddy’s calling and privilege.

 Action Points for Dads on the Journey

 - Being a great dad starts with being there … showing up … getting involved.
 Find one more way to be involved in your children’s lives this week.

 - Keep being faithful in the everyday responsibilities that too often get taken for granted: going to work to provide for your family; helping with a project; tucking in before bed; fixing a meal; attending games and lessons, etc.

 - Put more thought into making everyday activities more fun for your kids.
 A trip to the grocery store can become a treasure hunt; an everyday chore like doing dishes or setting the table can be more fun if you make up silly songs about the activity.

 - Whenever your child is talking to you, make the effort to stop what you’re doing, get down on her level, and really listen.

 - Before you walk in the door after work, take a few minutes to gather yourself, release stress, and adjust your attitude.
 Be ready to focus fully on your kids.

 - Start the habit of sending your child short, affirming texts at various times in the day.

 Please share your thoughts.
-When have you found “quality” moments with your kids in unexpected places?
-You can leave a comment below or on our Facebook page.
+When have you found “quality time” moments with your kids in unexpected places?
+You can leave a comment on our Facebook page.